19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 More information: Official website

-For more adventurous souls, we recommend the Angel Rock Trail, which is suitable for all fitness levels with clearly-marked trails and breath-taking views.
+For more adventurous souls, we recommend the Angel Rock Trail.
+It suits all fitness levels, with well-marked trails and breathtaking views.
 The circular route should take 2-3 hours to complete.

 Angel Rocks Trail.
 An awe inspiring view of the Northern Lights shot in Fairbanks.
 Keep reading to discover the best things to do in Fairbanks, Alaska on a budget.
 Make sure you cross off #5 from your bucket list.